J. Robert Oppenheimer: Studies in Europe

-Oppenheimer was a tall, thin chain smoker, who often neglected to eat during periods of intense thought and concentration.
-Many of his friends said he had self-destructive tendencies.
-A disturbing event occurred when he took a vacation from his studies in Cambridge to meet up with Fergusson in Paris.
-Fergusson noticed that Oppenheimer was not well.
-To help distract him from his depression, Fergusson told Oppenheimer that he (Fergusson) was to marry his girlfriend, Frances Keeley.
-Oppenheimer did not take the news well.
-He jumped on Fergusson and tried to strangle him.
-Although Fergusson easily fended off the attack, the episode convinced him of Oppenheimer's deep psychological troubles.
-Throughout his life, Oppenheimer was plagued by periods of depression, and he once told his brother, "I need physics more than friends".
+Oppenheimer was a tall, thin chain smoker, who often neglected to eat during periods of intense concentration.
+Many friends said he could be self-destructive.
+Fergusson once tried to distract Oppenheimer from apparent depression by telling him about his girlfriend, Frances Keeley, and how he had proposed to her.
+Oppenheimer jumped on Fergusson and tried to strangle him.
+Oppenheimer was plagued by periods of depression throughout his life, and once told his brother, "I need physics more than friends."